emmakat/ripper/README.md

-# ripper
+# ripper  inspired by the excellent project https://github.com/rix1337/docker-ripper
-# Docker run
+## Docker run

+###name the container, perhaps with Ripper_sr0 for example, to use the built in optical drive
 ```
 docker run -d \
-#name the container, perhaps with Ripper_sr0 for example, to use the built in optical drive
   --name="Ripper_sr0" \
  -v `pwd`/config:/config:rw \
  -v `pwd`/rips:/out:rw \